Advocate Sherman Hospital

 The tradition of philanthropy that dates back to the hospital’s founding still holds strong today.
 Generous donors have helped the hospital build new facilities, acquire advanced technology, create innovative programs and win national awards.
 The facts speak for themselves.
 Now, in an era of declining reimbursements and increasing health needs, charitable gifts are more important than ever in ensuring local access to the very best care.

-At the Center for Cancer Care at Sherman Hospital, the people, the technology, and the resources allow us to care for patients with incredible expertise and compassion.
-We want this to be possible within a healing environment that’s close to where you live, which is why we are renovating our Center for Cancer Care.
-Your gift will help us expand our program, provide additional services and purchase advanced technology including a linear accelerator for state-of-the-art, targeted radiation treatments.
+At the Center for Cancer Care at Sherman Hospital, the people, the technology and the resources allow us to care for patients with incredible expertise and compassion.
+We want this to be possible within a healing environment that’s close to where you live, which is why we have a linear accelerator for state-of-the-art, targeted radiation treatments.
+Your gift will help us expand our program, provide additional services, purchase advanced technology and provide continued educational opportunities for our team members.

 As one of the first community hospitals in the country to perform open heart surgery in 1972, Sherman Hospital has a strong reputation for comprehensive, cardiovascular excellence.
 Every year, the hospital performs more than 175 open-heart surgeries, 1,100 cardiac procedures, 650 interventions and 295 pacemaker/ICD insertions.
 Your gift will help Sherman continue to perform more heart procedures than any other hospital in the region and make further technological advances.